discordjs/guide/guide/popular-topics/intents.md

 A list of all available gateway intents the library supports can be found at [the discord.js documentation](https://discord.js.org/#/docs/main/stable/class/Intents?scrollTo=s-FLAGS).
 The events included in the respective intents on the [discord API documentation](https://discord.com/developers/docs/topics/gateway#list-of-intents).

 :::tip
 `GUILD_PRESENCES` is required in order to receive the initial GuildMember data when your bot connects to Discord.
 If you do not supply it, your member caches will start empty. `guildMemberUpdate` events will not be processed, regardless of if the `GUILD_MEMBER` partial is enabled, unless the `GuildMember` has been cached by other means such as by sending a message, being mentioned in one, or the `guildMemberAdd` event.
-Before you disable intents think about what your bot does and how not receiving the listed events might prevent it from doing this.
+Before you disable intents, think about what your bot does and how not receiving the listed events might prevent it from doing this.
 Version 12 of discord.js may not function as expected when specific intents are not provided.
 :::

 ```js